Operating in the cloud has many benefits for organizations, including:

 - Better support and access for a distributed workforce

 - Reduced costs

-In the long run, cloud migration can save money through increased efficiency, lower admin costs, and streamlined processes.
-But getting there can still feel like an (expensive) uphill battle.
+In the long run, the cost of cloud migration sees returns of increased efficiency, lower admin costs, and streamlined processes.
+But getting there can still feel like an expensive uphill battle.

-Financial concerns touch on almost every challenge of migration.
+Financial concerns touch on almost every cloud migration challenge.
 There’s the immediate cost to make the migration itself in addition to the long-term financial risks of low or slow adoption and training after the migration has occurred.

 - Rewriting application architecture for the cloud

 - Investing in people and tools needed to migrate successfully